 Underemployment may also refer to the fact workers accept jobs that don’t utilise their skills. e.g. graduate working in McDonald’s may be considered to be ‘under-employed’)

-According to the Office for National Statistics, there are 2.8 million workers in Britain who are working less hours than they would like (link).
-This could include people forced to work part time rather than full time.
+According to the Office for National Statistics, there are 2.8 million workers in Britain who are working fewer hours than they would like (link).
+This could include people forced to work part-time rather than full time.
 This figure of underemployment has increased during the recession because firms have sought to avoid paying redundancy by reducing working hours and therefore cost of labour.

 Under-employment in the great recession